brandur/sorg/content/drafts/rust-web.md

 ```

 After waiting on a synchronous actor and after attempting
-to construct a successful HTTP response, I handle a
+to construct a successful HTTP response, I potentially
-potential user error and render it.
+handle a user error and render it.
 The implementation is
 quite elegant (note that in future composition, `then`
 differs from `and_then` in that it handles a success _or_ a
 failure by receiving a `Result`, as opposed to `and_then`